 October.
 The course, entitled “Practical Rotordynamics for Real Machinery” will be presented the

-attend in-person, the course will also be presented virtually, via Zoom.
+week of 24 April, 2023.
+The course will be presented virtually, via Zoom.

 Since the course focuses on three major topics, we have three expert instructors participating, as follows:

 1. Lateral Rotordynamics – Malcolm Leader, P.E.
 (President - Applied Machinery Dynamics) –